 Status: After analyzing the issue the ISO determined that because of the complexity of resolving the issue and the small amount of units that were impacted that no change was warranted at this time.
 This decision had unanimous stakeholder support.

-Compensation for Exceptional Dispatch (I)
+Compensation for Exceptional Dispatch

 Several generators contended that an exceptional dispatch capacity payment should reflect an appropriate measure of capacity compensation.